-Obviously, driving around aimlessly whole day is not going to help your objective of saving gas.
+Obviously, driving around aimlessly is not going to help your objective of saving fuel.

-In addition, get ready with the alternative routes before you set on your trip in case of traffic jam.
+In addition, get ready with the alternative routes before you set off on your trip in case of traffic jams.

 Get people to fund the ride to your office.